 With an education in studio arts and art history, he has worked in a variety of creative fields including 13 years as an appraiser of modern and contemporary art.
 When he’s not working in his downtown Los Angeles studio, Robert obsesses over vintage craft books and schemes ways to make it big as a doughnut connoisseur.

-Rosalie Gale loves potatoes as much as she hates red onions and high fives.
-She and her husband, Doug, invented Shower Art - waterproof art you can hang in your shower with a suction cup - and sell them under the company name Ugly Baby.
-She also created and maintains Unanimous Craft - a website that gives you the skinny on all the best places to sell your work: craft shows, brick and mortar shops and online venues.
-In her spare time, she opened a retail store called Ugly Baby and La Ru in the historic Pike Place Market.
+Rosalie Gale makes Shower Art (waterproof art you can hang in your shower) under the name Ugly Baby.
+She is the founder of Unanimous Craft - a website where you can find places to sell your handmade and small batch work.
+In her spare time she opened a retail shop called Ugly Baby and La Ru in the historic Pike Place Market.
+She is currently obsessed with German board games, pattern design and free-motion embroidery.

 Sonya Philip has always made things.
 It's the way things were done in her family.
 As a self-taught artist, she enjoys the freedom of exploring and stretching mediums.
 Four years ago, Sonya started 100 Acts of Sewing, making dresses while documenting the process.
 Since then she has made it her mission to convince people to sew their own clothes by teaching classes and selling patterns.
 Sonya lives in San Francisco with her family.